Here's how business owners in health and finance can generate tens of thousands of leads and open up 6 to 7-figure revenue streams...

 And I did.

-I've worked with Robert Kiyosaki's Rich Dad companies, collaborated with financial copywriting giants, MIT professors, Harvard Business School instructors, and the world's most sought after stock trader, Tim Sykes.
+I've worked with Robert Kiyosaki's Rich Dad companies, THE BEST financial copywriting giants, Harvard Business School instructors, and the world's most sought-after stock trading gurus like Tim Sykes.

 No, I'm not "the best"...